Easter Cookies Bible Story With A Cookie Recipes

 • Explain that the sweetest part of the story is that Jesus died because He loves us.

-• He wants us to know and belong to Him.
+• He wants us to know and belong to him.

-• Fold in broken nuts.
+• Fold in Broken Nuts.

 • Explain that each mound represents the rocky tomb where Jesus' body was laid.

-• Put cookie sheet in the oven.
+• Put the cookie sheet in the oven and turn OFF.

 • Give each child a piece of tape and seal the oven door.